 Internship programs are typically designed to provide students and young professionals with industry insights, skill development, and valuable networking opportunities.

-Besides explaining how you can contribute to the company, articulate what you hope to achieve and learn during the internship.
+Besides explaining how you can contribute to the company, articulate what you hope to achieve and learn during the practicum.
 State why this particular internship interests you and how it fits into your career aspirations.

 Additionally, highlight why you want to work at this organization and not any other place.
 Tell how this experience will help you in your career building.